guigez/zephyrus/README.md

 ## About

-Delivered as a service, developed with React and integrated with Google's authentication API and Stripe for making payments
+Delivered as a service, developed with React and integrated with Google's authentication and Maps API and Stripe for making payments

 ## API
 - [Zephyrus API](https://github.com/YuutaDragon/api-zephyrus)